00xNetrunner/Ethical-Hacking-Notes/System_Hacking_Stage-1/System Hacking Guide Part 1 🏴‍☠️.md

 ```bash
 hydra -L users.txt -P /usr/share/wordlists/small.txt -t 16 smb://192.168.10.1
 ```
->This is a parallel task, it will speed up the speed of the bruteforce attack, but may also trigger a lockout
+>This is a parallel task, it will speed up the speed of the brute force attack, but may also trigger a lockout
 >>to avoid detection, it would be wise to create a script that has sleep intervals or add -t 4 somewhere in the command

 ###### 1.2 Hydra Command Breakdown